bevyengine/bevy-website/content/learn/book/control-flow/states.md

 2. [`OnTransition`] for the transition
 3. [`OnEnter`] for the new state

-For sub-states and computed states, the transitions will cascade.
-If changing `GameState` causes `ActionState` to be removed, the `OnExit` schedule for the old `ActionState` value will run as well.

 Every transition also emits a [`StateTransitionEvent<S>`], which you can read via a [`MessageReader`] to respond to specific transition edges.

 For more details on where `StateTransition` fits into the broader game loop, see the [schedules] chapter.